picocms/Pico/content-sample/index.md

 ## Config

-You can override the default Pico settings (and add your own custom settings) by editing `config/config.php` in the Pico directory.
-For a brief overview of the available settings and their defaults see `config/config.php.template`.
-To override a setting, copy `config/config.php.template` to `config/config.php`, uncomment the setting and set your custom value.
+You can override the default Pico settings (and add your own custom settings) by editing `config/config.yml` in the Pico directory.
+For a brief overview of the available settings and their defaults see `config/config.yml.template`.
+To override a setting, simply copy the line from `config/config.yml.template` to `config/config.yml` and set your custom value.
+Pico will read all `*.yml` files in the `config/` dir, thus you can even use a distinct settings file to configure your custom theme (e.g. `config/my_theme.yml`).

 ### URL Rewriting